With Lil Wayne, Ice Cube And 50 Cent, Trump Makes Final Push For Black Voters

 Just had a great meeting with @realdonaldtrump @potus besides what he’s done so far with criminal reform, the platinum plan is going to give the community real ownership.
 He listened to what we had to say today and assured he will and can get it done. 🤙🏾 pic.twitter.com/Q9c5k1yMWf— Lil Wayne WEEZY F (@LilTunechi) October 29, 2020

 The Trump campaign, delighted with the endorsement, promoted it to its outreach list for Black voters.
-It's still a very long shot.
+The effort is still a very long shot.
 Black voters are a reliable source of strong support for Democratic presidential candidates, and no rapper is going to make a big dent in that.

-But after getting only 8 percent of the Black vote in 2016, Trump is hoping to make at least some gains this time.
+But after getting only 8% of the Black vote in 2016, Trump is hoping to make at least some gains this time.

-It's been a two-prong strategy.
-On the one hand, the campaign is promoting his track record on criminal justice reform, funding for historically Black colleges, and other issues important to Black voters.
+It has been a two-prong strategy.
+On the one hand, the campaign is promoting his track record on criminal justice reform, funding for historically Black colleges and other issues important to Black voters.

-But time and time again, Trump has also tried to drive home one clear message to Black voters: don't vote for Joe Biden.
+But time and time again, Trump has also tried to drive home one clear message to Black voters: Don't vote for Joe Biden.
 Trump has blamed Biden for nearly every policy that has negatively impacted Black Americans over the past 40 years.

-Even when Trump unveiled his second term agenda for Black voters called "The Platinum Plan," he spent most of his time bashing Joe Biden, name-checking him more than 20 times.
+Even when Trump unveiled his second-term agenda for Black voters called "The Platinum Plan," he spent most of his time bashing Biden, name-checking him more than 20 times.

-Critics say this strategy is aimed more at discouraging Black people from participating in the process at all than it is at winning them over.
-But, the Trump campaign has denied that this is their intent.
+Critics say this strategy is aimed more at discouraging Black people from participating in the process than it is at winning them over.
+But, the Trump campaign has denied that this is its intent.

 Campaign adviser Katrina Pierson says the goal is to draw a contrast and to push back against the notion that Trump's presidency has not been good for Black people.